The Saint Pyrenees is a designer hybrid bred from the Great Pyrenees and Saint Bernard.

 This dog has a gentle temperament, but you need to keep in mind the fact that the female of this breed can be a little bossy and domineering sometimes.

 Don’t worry though, this kind of bossiness is never going to be directed at you or your family.

-Instead, this bossiness gets taken out on either other female dogs in your household, or on a poor henpecked male dog!
-It can be difficult training this behaviour out.
+Instead, this bossiness gets taken out on either other female dogs in your household or on a poor henpecked male dog!
+It can be difficult training this behavior out.

 Other than that though, female Saint Pyrenees dogs are protective, loyal and friendly.

 The males of this breed are a little more proactive in wanting to play and spend time outdoors and often tend to have even bigger appetites.

 The male Saint Pyrenees is a dog who just wants to be involved in all you do, and as a big dog, sometimes gets a bit clumsy in wanting to be your buddy.